kopiro/siriwave/README.md

 <script src="https://unpkg.com/siriwave/dist/siriwave.js"></script>
 ```

-Otherwise, the build is ready to import via `npm i siriwave`.
+Otherwise, the build is ready to import as ESM module via `npm i siriwave`.

+## Instantitate

 Create a div container and instantiate a SiriWave object